aces/Loris-MRI/docs/scripts_md/minc_deletion.md

   - Deleting data from `files_qcstatus` and `feedback_mri_comments`
     database tables if the `-delqcdata` option is set.
 In most cases you would want to delete this when the images change
-  - Deleting `mri_acquisition_dates` entry if it is the last file removed from that session.

 Users can use the argument `select` to view the record that could be removed from the database, or `confirm` to acknowledge that the data in the database